Sending Emails in PHP with PHPMailer — SitePoint

 composer require phpmailer/phpmailer

-Sending Email from Local Web Server using PHPMailer
+Sending Email from a Local Web Server Using PHPMailer

-Here is the simplest example of sending an email from a local web server using PHPMailer
+Here’s the simplest example of sending an email from a local web server using PHPMailer:

 <?php